VIAME/VIAME/examples/pixel_level_classification/README.rst

 ********

-This document corresponds to `this online example`_, in addition to the examples/pixel_level_classification folder in a VIAME installation.
+This document corresponds to `this online example`_, in addition to the pixel_level_classification example folder in a VIAME installation.

 .. _this online example: https://github.com/Kitware/VIAME/tree/master/examples/pixel_level_classification